enricoteterra/readinglist/README.md

 - Radical Focus
 - Leadership and the One Minute Manager
 - Impact Mapping: Making a big impact with software products and projects
-- The Inmates Are Running the Asylum: Why High Tech Products Drive Us Crazy and How to Restore the Sanity (2nd Edition)
+- The Inmates Are Running the Asylum: Why High Tech Products Drive Us Crazy and How to Restore the Sanity
 - Lean UX
 - The Oz Principle: Getting Results Through Individual and Organizational Accountability
 - Scrum: A revolutionary approach to building teams, beating deadlines and boosting productivity
-- Software Estimation: Demystifying the Black Art (Developer Best Practices)
+- Software Estimation: Demystifying the Black Art
-- Telling Lies: Clues to Deceit in the Marketplace, Politics, and Marriage (Revised Edition)
+- Telling Lies: Clues to Deceit in the Marketplace, Politics, and Marriage
 - Emotions Revealed: Understanding Faces and Feelings
 - Everyday Sexism
 - The Utopia of Rules: On Technology, Stupidity, and the Secret Joys of Bureaucracy